Here are three practices that I found to be of a great help in my day-to-day work as software development manager.

 When software development manager drifts away from the code because of other duties that require his attention, code review can be a good help.

 By reviewing the changes regularly the software development manager can stay up to date with the design changes and can intervene at an early stage if needed.
-How to do it?
-By a continuous automated code review generation process:

 1. Automatically create a code review for each new change